mlarocca/mlarocca.github.com/_posts/2014-03-07-this_pointer_is_evil.markdown

 testThis();
 {% endhighlight %}

-simply declare the module as a private module attribute, and replace every occurrence of **_this_** with a reference to that attribute.
+Simply create the module as a private module attribute, and replace every occurrence of **_this_** with a reference to that attribute.

-To further improve the design of our module, I'd suggest a little improvement made possible by strict mode:
+To further improve the design of our module, I'd suggest a little improvement made possible by **strict mode**:

 {% highlight javascript %}
 function declareModuleTest () {